 Speed

 As an angler, you are looking for good speed.
 The bass boats have got you covered.
 With their outboard motors of 250-300 HP, they display the ability to get to spots quickly.
-The flat deck and low profile of the boat help to enhance its speed.
+The boat’s flat deck and low profile help enhance its speed.

 Maneuverability